Everest Base Camp Trek

 Money Exchange

-You can exchange money in Lukla and Namche Bazaar along the trek, but rates may not be as favorable as in Kathmandu Valley.
-Many lodges and teahouses also accept US dollars, though exchange rates may vary.
-It's best to exchange enough Nepalese Rupees in Kathmandu before starting the trek to avoid higher rates or limited availability in the mountains.
+Many lodges and teahouses accept US dollars during your Everest Trek in Nepal, though exchange rates may vary.
+It's best to exchange enough Nepalese Rupees in Kathmandu before starting your Trek to Everest Base Camp to avoid higher rates.

 Travellers‘ Reviews